Blog · Review Essay · Last reviewed June 25, 2026

 The Black Box Society and the Politics of Opacity

-Frank Pasquale's The Black Box Society remains one of the cleanest accounts of algorithmic power as a problem of secrecy.
-Its target is not only bad models.
-Its target is the arrangement in which firms and institutions know more and more about people while people know less and less about the systems judging them.
+Frank Pasquale's The Black Box Society remains one of the cleanest accounts of algorithmic power as a problem of asymmetric knowledge.
+The book aims past bad models at the arrangement itself: firms and institutions know more and more about people while people know less and less about the systems judging, ranking, pricing, and sorting them.

 The Book